multiscale/muscle3/docs/source/fortran_api.rst

     :p character err_msg: An error message output (allocatable, optional).
     :r value: The value at the given index
     :rtype value: LIBMUSCLE_Data

+.. f:function:: LIBMUSCLE_Data_num_dims(self, err_code, err_msg)

+    Get the number of dimensions of a grid-valued Data object.

+    This function is only valid for Data objects containing a grid.
+You can use :f:func:`LIBMUSCLE_Data_is_a_grid_of_logical` and similar
+    functions to check that it is a grid.
+If the Data object does not contain a grid, ``err_code`` will be set to ``LIBMUSCLE_runtime_error``.

+    :p LIBMUSCLE_Data self: The Data object to get the number of dimensions for.
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r num_dims: The number of dimensions
+    :rtype num_dims: integer (LIBMUSCLE_size)

+.. f:subroutine:: LIBMUSCLE_Data_shape(self, shp, err_code, err_msg)

+    Get the shape of the array of a grid-valued Data object.

+    The array passed to receive the shape must be one-dimensional, and at least of length `n`, where `n` is the number of dimensions of the grid.

+    This function is only valid for Data objects containing a grid.
+You can use :f:func:`LIBMUSCLE_Data_is_a_grid_of_logical` and similar
+    functions to check that it is a grid.
+If the Data object does not contain a grid, ``err_code`` will be set to ``LIBMUSCLE_runtime_error``.

+    :p LIBMUSCLE_Data self: The data object to get the shape of.
+    :p integer shp: A 1D array of integer (LIBMUSCLE_size) to put the shape into (intent (out)).
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).

+.. f:function:: LIBMUSCLE_Data_has_indexes(self, err_code, err_msg)

+    Check whether a grid has index names.

+    Returns ``.true.`` if the grid has index names, ``.false.`` otherwise.

+    This function is only valid for Data objects containing a grid.
+You can use :f:func:`LIBMUSCLE_Data_is_a_grid_of_logical` and similar
+    functions to check that it is a grid.
+If the Data object does not contain a grid, ``err_code`` will be set to ``LIBMUSCLE_runtime_error``.

+    :p LIBMUSCLE_Data self: The data object to check for indexes.
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r has_indexes: Whether there are indexes.
+    :rtype has_indexes: logical

+.. f:function:: LIBMUSCLE_Data_index(self, i, err_code, err_msg)

+    Return the name of the i'th index.

+    The value of ``i`` ranges from 1 to the number of dimensions.

+    This function is only valid for Data objects containing a grid.
+You can use :f:func:`LIBMUSCLE_Data_is_a_grid_of_logical` and similar
+    functions to check that it is a grid.
+If the Data object does not contain a grid, ``err_code`` will be set to ``LIBMUSCLE_runtime_error``.
+If the index is zero, negative, or larger than the number of dimensions, ``err_code`` will be set to ``LIBMUSCLE_out_of_range``.

+    :p LIBMUSCLE_Data self: The data object to get the index of.
+    :p integer i: The index of the index to get the name of (LIBMUSCLE_size).
+    :p integer err_code: An error code output (optional).
+    :p character err_msg: An error message output (allocatable, optional).
+    :r index_name: The name of the index (allocatable)
+    :rtype index_name: logical

 LIBMUSCLE_Message
 `````````````````